-In addition to the Welfare Principle, the court will also consider four other key principles:
+In addition to the welfare principle, the court will also consider four key principles:

 The Paramount Principle

-For the court, the welfare principle is its main concern and priority, and therefore the welfare principle is paramount.
+For the court, the welfare principle is its main concern and priority, which renders the welfare principle paramount.

 The No-Delay Principle